hellokellyworld/RAG-schema-retrieval-automation/README.md

 ## Run the app

-Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `yarn start` to launch the local dev environment at http://localhost:8081 in browser, and then define fields to extract.
+Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can build the app `yarn build`.
+Then, you can run the app `yarn start` to launch the local dev environment at http://localhost:8081 in browser, and then define fields to extract.

 ## Credit